 The Pellechar Difference

-Think of Pellechar10™ as a nutrient-rich, time-release capsule.
+Think of Pellechar10™ as a nutrient-rich, release-on-demand capsule.

 Feed, Build and Save

 Raw chicken litter/waste has been used historically to help add nitrogen, phosphorous and potassium to the soil via raw land application.
 The old way of application, however, has the potential downside of costly and undesirable runoff and leaching of soluble nutrients which may then lead to harmful impact in our water systems, including large-scale algae blooms.
 By using the combination of chicken litter bound with biochar you can keep the nutrients where they will be used by the plants, help the environment by reducing leaching and runoff and increase the efficacy of raw manure as well as your bottom line.